THE JURY MAGNOLIAS

 Apollo (probably liliiflora nigra hybrid x Lanarth) Felix Jury hybrid.
 Exceptionally free flowering.
 Early flowers can be deep violet with paler inner petal, later in the season flowers are a good deep lilac pink.
 Very large star-shaped flower around 25 to to 30cm across with relatively narrow petals.
 Spreading and tends to be multi trunked.
 Mid to late season flowering.
 5 metres.

-Athene (Lennei alba x Mark Jury) Felix Jury hybrid.
+Athene (lennei alba x Mark Jury) Felix Jury hybrid.
 Very large cup and saucer flower with heavy textured petals.
 Bicolour – ivory white with unusual violet pink base.
 Floriferous from an early age.
 Upright tree.
+Athene has been awarded an AGM from the UK’s Royal Horticultural Society.
 Mid season flowering.
 5 metres.

-Felix Jury (Atlas x Vulcan) 5m Mid.
+Felix Jury (Atlas x Vulcan™) 5m Mid.
 Mark’s other recently released magnolia, named for his late father.
 Huge leaves and huge flowers unequalled for size, substance and colour – often opening red and paling to a deep rosy pink, up to 30cm across.
 Smaller growing pyramidal tree which displays its flowers well.
 Plant Breeders Rights apply.
 Mid season.
 5 metres.
 This cultivar is the realisation of its namesake’s ambition – a large campbelli flower form with deep colour on a smaller growing plant which flowers from a young age.
 Fortunately, Felix lived to see this cultivar of Mark’s flower.
+We are delighted with how well this cultivar is performing in other countries as well as NZ and were particularly pleased to see it recieve an Award of Garden Merit from the RHS recently.

-Milky Way (Lennei alba x Mark Jury) 5m Mid.
+Milky Way (lennei alba x Mark Jury) 5m Mid.
 Felix Jury hybrid.
 Overall display is of a white magnolia although blooms have a soft pink base.
 Large, heavy textured bloom.
 Floriferous and a juvenile bloomer.
 Strong grower.
 Mid season.
 6 metres.
-Milky Way appears to have been one of the successful performers in the UK over time.
+Milky Way appears to have been one of the successful performers in the UK over time and was the first to receive an Award of Garden Merit from the Royal Horticultural Society.

 Serene (liliflora x Mark Jury) 6m Late.
 Felix Jury hybrid.
 Very distinctive and the last of the season to flower.
 Large bowl-shaped blooms in unusual bright rose colour, all held upright.
 Attractive upright, pyramid shape.
 Flowers as a young plant.
 Rather like a late flowering Sir Charles Raffills.
 6 metres